 At UAF stories are everywhere and our faculty, staff and students are accessible.
 Whether you need a response on a breaking story, a scientist to interview as an expert source or are looking for story ideas, our team is available to assist members of the media.
 Contact one of our public information officers to get started.

 Need an expert?

 From climate change to Native languages to Arctic policy, our researchers and professors are a great source of expert information for your stories.
-Visit our list of campus information officers or contact us directly to get started.
+Visit our Experts Guide or our list of campus information officers, or contact us directly to get started.

 Guidelines for shooting photos or videos on campus:

 Commercial production companies shooting films, television programs or advertisements: We can help you too.
 Contact us to get started.

 Individuals shooting for personal use, social sharing, etc.

 No formal agreements or interaction with the university are required.
 People can film/photograph and share at will, as long as it's not prohibited by law.
 (For example, law enforcement might prevent photos of a crime scene.)

 News media (such as KUAC, Channel 11, Fairbanks Daily News-Miner)